DanielNeedles/PowerVMCRUDforRHELorAIX/README.md

 ## INSTALL:

 The managevm.py script is a standalone script.
 Its only dependencies are the simplejson python package.
 In the script for the server change the IP address (10.1.1.X), the port (5000), the user (root), and the password (PASSWORD) to the desired values.
+Also the CRUD of images isn't supported by the script.
+The image selection is currently hardcoded and should be modified to taste.

 ## TEST: